oducoelho/E-commerce/README.md

 This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Overview

 ### The challenge ⚡

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Open a lightbox gallery by clicking on the large product image
 - Switch the large product image by clicking on the small thumbnail images
 - Add items to the cart
 - View the cart and remove items from it